Nathan-Bernardo/RCPS-Safety-Guidance/README.md

 I've come across many tutorials for installing CUDA and CUDANN for Ubuntu 18.04.
 The tutorial I followed for installing CUDA 10.1 is from Tensorflow, and their procedure for installing Cuda, CUDNN, and TensorRT is great.
 Here is the link: <br />
 https://www.tensorflow.org/install/gpu.

+For Ubuntu 20.04, I simply installed CUDA Toolkit through their documentation.
+[CUDA Toolkit 11.0 Download](https://developer.nvidia.com/cuda-11.0-download-archive?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=2004&target_type=deblocal)

 After installing CUDA, CUDNN, and TensorRT, paste the following text to your ~/.bashrc file: <br />
 ```
-export PATH=/usr/local/cuda-10.1/bin:$PATH
+export PATH=/usr/local/cuda-<VERSION>/bin:$PATH
-export LD_LIBRARY_PATH=/usr/local/cuda-10.1/lib64
+export LD_LIBRARY_PATH=/usr/local/cuda-<VERSION>/lib64
 ```

+Replace <VERSION> with the CUDA version you installed.
+For me, it would be 11.0.
 Tensorflow has this nice piece of code to check whether Tensorflow is using the GPU or not.
 First, reboot your system and run the code below in your terminal: <br />

 ```
-tf.test.is_gpu_available(cuda_only=False, min_cuda_compute_capability=None)
+tf.config.list_physical_devices('GPU')
 ```